The Voice Senior (Polish TV series): Season 2 (2021)

 The second season of the show premiered on January 2, 2021.
-Alicja Majewska and Andrzej Piaseczny returned as the coaches in the second season, but Urszula Dudziak and Marek Piekarczyk are replaced by Izabela Trojanowska and Witold Paszt, as new coaches.
+Alicja Majewska and Andrzej Piaseczny returned as the coaches in the second season, but Urszula Dudziak and Marek Piekarczyk are replaced by Witold Paszt and Izabela Trojanowska, as new coaches.
 The show was hosted by Rafał Brzozowski and Marta Manowska.
 Tomasz Kammel resigned from the function of presenter.
 The winner of the second series was Barbara Parzeczewska from Team Andrzej.

 Season 3 (2022)

 The third season of the show premiered on January 1, 2022.
-Alicja Majewska and Witold Paszt returned as the coaches in the third season, but Izabela Trojanowska and Andrzej Piaseczny were replaced by Maryla Rodowicz and Piotr Cugowski, as new coaches.
+Alicja Majewska and Witold Paszt returned as the coaches in the third season, but Andrzej Piaseczny and Izabela Trojanowska were replaced by Maryla Rodowicz and Piotr Cugowski, as new coaches.
 The show was hosted by Rafał Brzozowski and Marta Manowska.
 The winner of the third series was Krzysztof Prusik from Team Witold.

 Season 4 (2023)

 The fourth season of the show premiered on January 7, 2023.
-On August 16, 2022, it was announced that Maryla Rodowicz and Piotr Cugowski would return as the coaches, meanwhile Witold Paszt and Alicja Majewska would be replaced by Alicja Węgorzewska and Tomasz Szczepanik as a new coaches.
+On August 16, 2022, it was announced that Maryla Rodowicz and Piotr Cugowski would return as the coaches, meanwhile Alicja Majewska and Witold Paszt would be replaced by Alicja Węgorzewska and Tomasz Szczepanik as a new coaches.
 The show was hosted by Rafał Brzozowski and Małgorzata Tomaszewska, who replaced Marta Manowska.
 The winner of the fourth series was Zbigniew Zaranek from Team Maryla.

+Season 5 (2024)

+The fifth season premiered on 6 January 2024.
+On August 15, 2023, it was announced that Rodowicz, Szczepanik and Węgorzewska would return as coaches for their third, second and second season, respectively, joined by a new coach Halina Frąckowiak, who replaced Cugowski.
+The show will be hosted by Marta Manowska, replacing Małgorzata Tomaszewska, and Rafał Brzozowski.
+The winner of the fifth series was Regina Rosłaniec-Bavcevic from Team Halina.

+Season 6 (2025)

+The sixth season premiered on 4 January 2025.
+On 11 August 2024, it was announced that Marta Manowska would reprise her role as the main host, alongside Robert Stockinger, who is set to make his debut as the second main host in the upcoming season.
+On 12 August 2024, Andrzej Piaseczny was announced to be returning as a coach after a three-year hiatus.
+At the same time, Robert Janowski, Małgorzata Ostrowska, and Tatiana Okupnik, were announced to debut coaches.
+The winner of the sixth series was Wojciech Bardowski from Team Robert.

+Season 7 (2026)

+The seventh season will premiere in 2026. Łukasz Nowicki is set to replace Robert Stockinger and join Marta Manowska as the main host.
+On August 10, 2025, it was announced that Majka Jeżowska would join the coaching panel as the new coach.
+On August 11, 2025, it was announced that Andrzej Piaseczny, Robert Janowski, and Alicja Majewska would join Majka Jeżowska as coaches in the upcoming season.